IshNjie/AWS-Projects/Streamlit-app-host/README.md

 sudo scp -i /path/to/.pem -r folder/ ec2-user@IP-Address:
 ```

+the `scp` command is used to copy files from local to a remote system.

 The `-i` is used identify the .pem file as a secure file, used for authentication

+The IP-Address used should be the public IP or DNS provided on the server details

 By default, the folder copied will be in the `home` directory if no directory is defined after the `:`